 Preparation and recommendations (this is so important)

-- Management support and guidance, so that the training is adapted to fit their business
+- Management support and guidance, so that the training fits your business

 - Excellent communication